 Derivatives represent a substantial part of over-the-counter trading, which is especially crucial in hedging risks using derivatives.
 The lack of limitations on the quantity and quality of traded items allows the parties involved in the trading to tailor the specifications of the contracts in the transaction to the risk exposure.
 Thus, these instruments could be used for a “perfect hedge.”

 In the United States, over-the-counter trading of stocks is carried out through networks of market makers.
 The two well-known networks are managed by the OTC Markets Group and the Financial Industry Regulation Authority (FINRA).
 These networks provide quotation services to participating market dealers.
 The trades are executed by dealers online or via telephone.

 The Importance of OTC in Finance

 While over-the-counter markets remain an essential element of global finance, OTC derivatives possess exceptional significance.
 The greater flexibility provided to market participants enables them to adjust derivative contracts to better suit their risk exposure.

 Also, OTC trading increases overall liquidity in financial markets, as companies that cannot trade on the formal exchanges gain access to capital through over-the-counter markets.

 However, OTC trading is exposed to numerous risks.
 One of the most significant is counterparty risk – the possibility of the other party’s default before the fulfillment or expiration of a contract.
 Moreover, the lack of transparency and weaker liquidity relative to the formal exchanges can trigger disastrous events during a financial crisis.
 The flexibility of derivative contracts design can worsen the situation.
 The more complicated design of the securities makes it harder to determine their fair value.
 Thus, the risk of speculation and unexpected events can hurt the stability of the markets.

 For example, notorious CDOs and synthetic CDOs that caused a significant impact on the global financial crisis in 2007-2008 were traded only in the OTC markets.

-CFI is the global provider of Financial Modeling & Valuation Analyst (FMVA)™ certification program and career advancement tools for finance professionals.
+Thank you for reading CFI’s guide on Over-the-Counter (OTC).
 To learn more and take your skills to the next level, explore the additional resources below: